Shadylhawary/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions: script file that adds execute permission to the owner and the group owner <br />
 7-everybody: script file that adds execution permission to the owner <br />
 8-James_Bond: James Bond Permission <br />
+9-John_Doe: script file that sets the mode of the file hello to -rwxr-x-wx <br />